mBurse provides customized vehicle reimbursement solutions & mileage apps you need to support your organization's mobile employees.

 Choosing an accountable mileage plan

 Many employers adopt the standard IRS mileage rate because it is straightforward to administer.
 Drivers document their trips in an IRS-compliant mileage log and then multiply those miles by the federal rate in effect for that year.
-Other employers implement FAVR programs, which apply location-specific cost data to deliver more precise reimbursements.
+Other employers implement FAVR programs that use location-specific cost data to deliver more precise reimbursements.

 Drawbacks of the IRS business rate